 Whether it's online, in person or on the phone, our team focuses its talent and resources to bring you highly personalized service.

-Headquartered in Dearborn, Michigan, our full-service branches in metro Detroit, Ann Arbor, Grand Rapids, Lansing and Tampa Bay, Florida are staffed by local financial specialists uniquely qualified to help members and businesses achieve important financial milestones.
-We’re committed to our members--and the communities we serve--who have continued to support us for more than 65 years.
+Headquartered in Dearborn, Michigan, our full-service branches in Michigan and Florida are staffed by local financial specialists uniquely qualified to help members and businesses achieve important financial milestones.
+We’re committed to our members--and the communities we serve--who have continued to support us for 75 years.

 History